opensecuritycontroller/community/development/unit_test_guidelines.md

 #### Supporting Code

-Any supporting code (helpers, entities, validators, etc) that is meant to be used across tests within different packages should be within a package suffixed with **_.test.util** and prefixed with the longest common path across the test code that will use it.
+Any supporting code (helpers, entities, validators, etc) meant to be used across tests within different packages should be within a package suffixed with **_.test.util**, and prefixed with the longest common path across the test code that will use it.

-For instance, given the TestGraphHelper.java meant to be used by tests in the packages `osc-server\src\java\org\osc\core\broker\service\tasks\*`
+For instance, given the TestGraphHelper.java meant to be used by tests in the packages

+`osc-server\src\java\org\osc\core\broker\service\tasks\*`

 **DO:**